No-deal Brexit guidance: Providing legal services in the EU

-Key points to consider for UK solicitors practising in the EEA:
+Key points to consider for UK solicitors practising in an EU/EFTA member state:

-- UK lawyers practising in an EU/EFA state who have not yet registered with the competent authority should do so as soon as possible.
+- UK lawyers practising in an EU/EFTA state who have not yet registered with the competent authority should consider doing so as soon as possible.

-- Alternatively, UK lawyers who are eligible to become a full member of a bar in an EU/EFA member state should consider joining that bar (eg through the Law Society of Ireland route to re-qualification).
+- Alternatively, UK lawyers who are eligible to become a full member of another bar in an EU/EFTA member state should consider joining that bar (for example, through the Law Society of Ireland route to requalification).

-- UK lawyers who are eligible to acquire the nationality of an EU member state may wish to do so to ensure EU free movement rights.
+- If you are eligible to acquire the nationality of an EU member state, you may wish to consider doing so to ensure your EU free movement rights.

-- UK-qualified lawyers will lose their rights of audience before the EU courts after the withdrawal date, unless they hold an alternative EU/EFTA qualification.
+- UK-qualified lawyers will lose their rights of audience before the EU courts after the withdrawal date, unless they hold alternative EU/EEA (but not a Swiss) qualification.

 - Communications between UK qualified lawyers and their clients will lose the protection of the legal professional privilege (LPP) in front of EU courts and EU institutions.
 UK lawyers should consider involving their EU/EEA-qualified colleagues in ongoing cases to secure the application of LPP where applicable.

-- At present, UK lawyers can provide services in EU member states on a temporary basis using their home state qualification.
-This would no longer be automatically permitted and UK lawyers would have to comply with the national law of the EU/EEA state concerned.
-If immigration controls are put in place between the UK and EU/EEA states, solicitors will have to ensure they have the appropriate visa and/or work permit in advance.
+- At present UK lawyers can provide services in EU member states on a temporary basis using their home state qualification (a practice known as fly-in, fly-out or FIFO).
+Following a no deal Brexit, the provision of such services will no longer be automatically permitted, and UK lawyers will have to ensure that they are in compliance with the national law of the EU/EFTA state concerned.
+It is also possible that immigration controls will be put in place between the UK and EU/EFTA states following a no deal Brexit.
+Under such circumstances, solicitors will have to ensure that they possess the appropriate visa and/or work permit in advance.

 - Branches of UK LLPs or other entities should review whether they can continue operating in the relevant EU/EFTA state, or restructure to become a national structure/branch of a firm headquartered in another EU/EFTA state.